piengineering/XkeysOSX/README.md

 This Software Development Kit (SDK) is in the form of an Xcode workspace with two projects: one for the viewer application, and one for the Xkeys framework.
 The framework serves as the interface to the hardware, and would be the part that is included in a host application.
 The viewer application is basically a sample implementation and a means to exercise the framework.
 Requires Mac OS X 10.10 or later.

+Version 1.4 Changes

+Cookie offset introduced because 10.15 changed them.
+The OS version is checked and offset applied if appropriate.
+Search on [[NSProcessInfo processInfo] operatingSystemVersion].minorVersion >= 15 for where the changes are implemented.

 Version 1.3 Changes

 Modified the Xkeys3SIUnit.m file.
 This is the file which supports all products other than the XK-24 and the XKE-124 Tbar in a generic manner.
 Because there could be different read and write lengths on different products supported we cannot set the size of the report buffers in the @implementation section as is done in Xkeys24Unit.m and Xkeys124TbarUnit.m.
 In v1.2 the report buffer was declared locally under startListeningForInputReports and stopListeningForInputReports but this caused a program crash in certain situations. v1.3 changes how the report buffers are declared and sized, using malloc now.